 So John introduces us to the one who illuminates the spiritual realm.
-And while in reading that you might think, starting from verse 6 down, that it’s a bit eclectic.
-It talks a little bit about John, and then it talks about the world, and then about Him coming to His own, and about people who believe, and so forth.
+And while in reading that you might think, starting from verse 6 down, that it’s a bit eclectic, it talks a little about John and then it talks about the world and then about Him coming to His own and about people who believe, and so forth.
 You might see this as a bit eclectic or maybe he’s just kind of pulling a few things together that are unrelated, but that is not the case.
 We want to give John more credit than that.

 So we’ve been talking about the eternal Son of God, the second member of the Trinity, verse 14 says, who “became flesh, and dwelt among us, and we saw His glory, glory as of the only begotten from the Father, full of grace and truth.”
 So we’ve been talking about God who became a man.

 Now we have a shift in verse 6.
 “There came a man.”
 “There came a man.”
 We move from the uncreated One, the Creator, the eternal One, preexistent, coexistent with God, self-existent (that is, life is in Him) to a mere man.
 Now, John’s going to give us a lot of things in his gospel that give testimony to Christ.
 John will give us many things that give testimony to Christ.
 He will point us, for example, to the testimony of the Father.
 He will point us to the testimony of the words of Jesus, the works of Jesus.
 He will point us to the testimony of the Holy Spirit, to the testimony of eye-witnesses of His miracles, to the testimony of His disciples.